seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **LADY CAPULET**
 I will, and know her mind early to-morrow;
-To-night she is mew’d up to her heaviness.
+To-night she is mew'd up to her heaviness.

 **CAPULET**
 Sir Paris, I will make a desperate tender
-Of my child’s love: I think she will be ruled
+Of my child's love: I think she will be ruled
 In all respects by me; nay, more, I doubt it not.
 Wife, go you to her ere you go to bed;
-Acquaint her here of my son Paris’ love;
+Acquaint her here of my son Paris' love;
-And bid her, mark you me, on Wednesday next–
+And bid her, mark you me, on Wednesday next--
 But, soft! what day is this?

 **PARIS**